epinio/docs/src/howtos/install_epinio_on_rancher_desktop.md

 ## Setup Kubernetes

-When running Rancher Desktop for the first time wait until the initialization is completed.
+When running Rancher Desktop for the first time, wait until the initialization is completed.

 Make sure that a supported Kubernetes version is selected under `Kubernetes Settings` (Epinio has been tested on **v1.22.7**, **v1.21.10** and **v1.20.15**).